baciutudorstefan/baciutudorstefan/README.md

-Hi there 👋 my name is <b>Baciu Tudor</b> and I'm a self tough Frontend developer located in Iasi, Romania.
+Hi there 👋 my name is <b>Baciu Tudor</b> and I'm a self taught frontend developer located in Iasi, Romania
+The main area of my expertise is front end developement HTML, CSS, JS, ReactJs and Wordpress..

 Here are some ideas to get you started: